History of optics: Diffractive optics

 The effects of diffraction of light were carefully observed and characterized by Francesco Maria Grimaldi, who also coined the term diffraction, from the Latin diffringere, 'to break into pieces', referring to light breaking up into different directions.
 The results of Grimaldi's observations were published posthumously in 1665.
 Isaac Newton studied these effects and attributed them to inflexion of light rays.
 James Gregory (1638–1675) observed the diffraction patterns caused by a bird feather, which was effectively the first diffraction grating.
-In 1803 Thomas Young did his famous experiment observing interference from two closely spaced slits in his double slit interferometer.
-Explaining his results by interference of the waves emanating from the two different slits, he deduced that light must propagate as waves.
-Augustin-Jean Fresnel did more definitive studies and calculations of diffraction, published in 1815 and 1818, and thereby gave great support to the wave theory of light that had been advanced by Christiaan Huygens and reinvigorated by Young, against Newton's particle theory.
+In 1803 Thomas Young demonstrated interference of water waves in a ripple tank and described diffraction effects from two closely spaced slits illuminated by sunlight.
+He deduced that light must propagate as waves.
+Augustin-Jean Fresnel provided an influential mathematical formulation of diffraction, published in 1815 and 1818, and thereby gave great support to the wave theory of light that had been advanced by Christiaan Huygens and reinvigorated by Young, against Newton's particle theory.

 Lenses and lensmaking

-There is disputed archeological evidence of use of lenses in antiquity, spanning several millennia.
-It has been suggested that glass eye covers in hieroglyphs from the Old Kingdom of Egypt (c.
-2686–2181 BC) were functional simple glass meniscus lenses.
-Similarly the so-called Nimrud lens, a rock crystal artifact dated to the 7th century BC, may have been used as a magnifying glass or may have been a decoration.
+Although disputed, archeological evidence has been suggested of the use of lenses in ancient times over a period of several millennia.
+It has been proposed that glass eye covers in hieroglyphs from the Old Kingdom of Egypt (c.
+2686–2181 BCE) were functional simple glass meniscus lenses.
+The so-called Nimrud lens, a rock crystal artifact dated to the 7th century BCE, might have been used as a magnifying glass, although it could have simply been a decoration.

-The earliest written record of magnification dates back to the 1st century AD, when Seneca the Younger, a tutor of Emperor Nero, wrote: "Letters, however small and indistinct, are seen enlarged and more clearly through a globe or glass filled with water".
+The earliest written record of magnification dates back to the 1st century CE, when Seneca the Younger, a tutor of Emperor Nero, wrote: "Letters, however small and indistinct, are seen enlarged and more clearly through a globe or glass filled with water."
 Emperor Nero is also said to have watched the gladiatorial games using an emerald as a corrective lens.